eddie-an/eddie-an/README.md

 - 👋 Hi, I’m @eddie-an
-- 👀 I’m preparing to work as a software development intern starting in April, 2024.
 - 🌱 I’m currently in my undergrad program for software engineering with a minor in mechatronics.
 - 📫 You can reach me on my linkedin: https://www.linkedin.com/in/edward-an/